 The Cobh Tourist Office has been serving visitors for more than twenty years.
-We have recently moved offices to Market House, in the Arch building in Casement Square.
+Our new office is now located at Market House, in the Arch building in Casement Square.
 We are situated directly across from Cobh Library entrance.

 We offer details on booking accommodation, places to eat, routes to take, maps, guides and books, places to visit, things to do and information on local events.
 We have lots of tourist attractions in Cobh such as the magnificent St. Colman’s Cathedral, The Queenstown Story in the Heritage Centre, the Titanic Experience, the Titanic Trail, harbour cruises, Spike Island tours, the Lusitania memorial, the Cobh Road Train, Cobh Museum and many other places of interest.